 This should fix any potential cache issues, or other issues that may have piled up during operation.

-Still doesn’t work?
-Maybe there’s something wrong with your file permissions.
+Still does not work?
+Maybe there is something wrong with your file permissions.
 In Finder, choose Go > Go to Folder (Cmd-Shift-G), and paste this location: